Safety Tenders in Construction

 - Be persuasive, not descriptive.

-You want to be confident that you have the time and resources to write a winning response in house.
+You want to be confident that you have the time and resources to write a winning response for a construction contract.
 If you aren’t, then it might be worth looking into outsourcing this.

 How can we help?